 Many dialectical-behavioral strategies also utilize the principles of mindfulness to soothe the physical symptoms of mental illness.
 For examples, Sarah recommends acting “one-mindfully,” which simply means doing one thing at a time.

 For headaches, Sarah recommends yoga.
 “Some gentle yoga neck stretches can be helpful.
-Bring your right ear to your right shoulder while you flex your left hand by your side (and on the other side).
-Another option is going to sphinx pose (you can easily find an image online) and doing the same thing—right ear to right shoulder (and on the other side).”
+Bring your right ear to your right shoulder while you flex your left hand by your side.
+Another option is going to sphinx pose (you can find an image online) and doing the same thing—right ear to right shoulder (and on the other side).”
 Consulting a yoga practitioner can help you develop more personalized moves, suited to your specific pains.

 You can also take stock of what’s worked for you before—has listening to soothing music helped when you’re feeling nauseous?
-Does speaking with a therapist or a loved one before a major meeting lower your risk of feeling dizzy or becoming ill?
+Does speaking with a loved one before a major meeting lower your risk of feeling dizzy?
 You may have stumbled across a few highly effective symptom management techniques without even knowing it.